 Vaccinations for senior dogs

 Given to keep your dog’s immune system strong to fight against infection, vaccinations are a crucial component to keeping your senior dog healthy.
-Several vaccines were likely administered routinely throughout your dog’s life as the primary defense against serious infectious illnesses.
-Depending on your senior dog’s vaccine history, lifestyle changes, and risk of exposure to disease, your veterinarian may adjust your dog’s vaccine schedule and/or recommend antibody titer testing to determine protection from a few specific viral infections.
+Several vaccines likely were administered routinely throughout your dog’s life as the primary defense against serious infectious illnesses.
+Depending on your senior dog’s vaccine history, lifestyle changes, and risk of exposure to disease, your veterinarian may adjust your dog’s vaccine schedule or recommend antibody titer testing to determine protection from a few specific viral infections.
 Your veterinarian will advise which vaccines are necessary to keep your dog healthy.

 Your senior dog’s teeth

 Even senior dogs can have healthy mouths and good breath!
 Periodontal disease can be prevented through proper home care and regular dental examinations by your veterinarian.
 Left untreated, periodontal disease can lead to chronic pain, infection, and poor quality of life.
 Because so many dogs are affected by dental disease, your veterinarian will perform an oral exam during your visit and design a dental health plan based on the exam findings.
 The plan may require anesthesia to obtain X-rays to further evaluate and treat periodontal disease.
 If you have concerns about anesthesia, tell the veterinary team.
 They will be happy to answer any questions.

 It’s never too late to talk about home dental care.
 Maximize your dog’s health and ask your veterinary team about dental products approved by the Veterinary Oral Health Council (VOHC) to keep your dog’s mouth in tip-top shape.